-This course develops the techniques and theory needed to solve and classify systems of linear equations.
-Solution techniques include row operations, Gaussian elimination, and matrix algebra.
-Investigates the properties of vectors in two and three dimensions, leading to the notion of an abstract vector space.
+LMC Degree: ADR: Language and Rationality: Analytical Thinking (Math Comprehension); DA three dimensions, leading to the notion of an abstract vector space.
 Vector space and matrix theory are presented including topics such as inner products, norms, orthogonality, eigenvalues, eigenspaces, and linear transformations.
 Selected applications of linear algebra are included.
 May not be repeated.
-SC hours Monday to Thursday 11:00am-12:30pm from 6/12 to 7/20.
-Email instructor for additional information at jvonbergen@losmedanos.edu if you have questions.
+SC Online and Hybrid Sections meeting time.
+This course may use online exam proctoring software to administer exams.
+Access to a computer with audio and video capability is required.
+Go to www.losmedanos.edu/onlineclasses for course access information.